 What is your ideal client like?

-Someone whose open to trying new things and allows me to be creative with their looks.
+Someone who’s open to trying new things and allows me to be creative with their looks.

 What has been the most surreal or memorable moment in your career thus far?